sajjadium/ctf-writeups/README.md

 # Preparing the Docker Containers

-In order to run the challenge POCs without any problem, I prepared docker containers for several architectures in various Ubuntu releases.
+In order to run the challenge POCs without any problem, I prepared docker containers for various Ubuntu releases.
 The instructions for using the containers can be found [here](docker).

 # Writeups